Inflect logo

 Natural Disaster Risk

-Cedar Rapids has a moderate natural disaster risk profile, with an overall FEMA National Risk Index score of 43.14 out of 100 as of September 2025.
-This "Very Low" national rating indicates a favorable environment for critical infrastructure.
+Cedar Rapids has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.14 out of 100 as of September 2025.
+This score is significantly lower than many other US metro areas, making it a compelling location for risk-averse operations.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business